OwenBrush/object-oriented-programming-exercise/README.md

 ### Concept:
 - Arena game where primitive objects move and bounce around an enclosed space
-- If player hits wall, take damage.
+- If player hits wall, player takes damage.
 - If enemy hits wall, it bounces and gain momentum
 - if enemy hits player, it takes damage